Old town wonders

 An ideal place to relax and for family outings, this park named after People’s Progressive Party founder member and former Ipoh MP D.R.
 Seenivasagam, is surrounded by lush greenery.
 It has a Japanese themed garden and ponds where you take boat rides or just feed the fishes.

-Use the Simpang Pulai or Ipoh South exits if you are heading to Ipoh from Kuala Lumpur and enjoy the two-hour scenic ride.
+Getting there By bus Buses to Ipoh are available from Kuala Lumpur and Penang and they all make their final stop at Medan Gopeng near Gunung Rapat.
+Express buses from KLIA to Ipoh are also available.
+By car Use the Simpang Pulai or Ipoh South exits if you are heading to Ipoh from Kuala Lumpur and enjoy the two-hour scenic ride.
 Use the Jelapang exit if you are coming from the North.
+By train Trains are available from KL Sentral and it takes about four hours to get there. |

 source: The Sunday Star.